AndrianH18/dip-project/README.md

 # dip-project
-Codes for EE3080 DIP Project (Autonomous Landing on Moving Platform)
+Codes for EE3080 DIP Project (Autonomous Landing on Moving Platform).
+Under supervision of Prof. Meng Hiot.

 ## Description
 Codes in this repository: